pabriv/Walmart-Sales-Forecasting/README.md

 - Feature Engineering discussion

-- Kaggle score performance and leaderboard ranking
+- Ultimately the final model Kaggle public and private scores were 2969 and 3002.

 - The value of the model is that it performs higher than baseline models and can facilitate or inform strategic decision making related to supply and demand, personnel, and sales outlook